Generic name: Lithium carbonate

 Lithium may cause harm when administered to a pregnant woman.
 Early voluntary reports to international birth registries suggested an increase in cardiovascular malformations, especially for Ebstein’s anomaly, with first trimester use of Lithium.
 Subsequent case-control and cohort studies indicate that the increased risk for cardiac malformations is likely to be small; however, the data are insufficient to establish a drug-associated risk.
 There are concerns for maternal and/or neonatal Lithium toxicity during late pregnancy and the postpartum period [see Clinical Considerations].
 Published animal developmental and toxicity studies in mice and rats report an increased incidence of fetal mortality, decreased fetal weight, increased fetal skeletal abnormalities, and cleft palate (mouse fetuses only) with oral doses of Lithium that produced serum concentrations similar to the human therapeutic range.
 Other published animal studies report adverse effects on embryonic implantation in rats after Lithium administration.
 Advise pregnant women of the potential risk to a fetus.

 The background risk of major birth defects and miscarriage for the indicated population(s) is unknown.
-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2-4% and 15-20%, respectively.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.

-If the decision is made to continue Lithium treatment during pregnancy, serum Lithium concentrations should be monitored and the dosage adjusted during pregnancy.
+Dose Adjustments During Pregnancy and the Postpartum Period: If the decision is made to continue Lithium treatment during pregnancy, serum Lithium concentrations should be monitored and the dosage adjusted during pregnancy.
 Two to three days prior to delivery, Lithium dosage should be decreased or discontinued to reduce the risk of maternal and/or neonatal toxicity.
-Lithium may be restarted in the post-partum period at preconception doses in medically stable patients as long as serum Lithium levels are closely monitored [see Dosage and Administration (2.7), Warnings and Precautions (5.1)].
+Lithium may be restarted in the post-partum period at preconception doses in medically stable patients as long as serum Lithium levels are closely monitored [see Dosage and Administration (2.4), Warnings and Precautions (5.1)].

 Consider fetal echocardiography between 16 and 20 weeks gestation in a woman with first trimester Lithium exposure because of the potential increased risk of cardiac malformations.